 AKFLP Classroom Library Initiative

 Each week during their internship while enrolled in PSYC 2150, Fairfield University students bring two books to donate to the infant, toddler, and preschool classrooms.
 This practice gives students meaningful opportunities to read with children and support emergent literacy, while helping HNH teachers grow their classroom libraries.
-Over the course of 2025, all 18 classrooms at HNH received 20 new books each through the AKFLP.
+Each year, the 20 classrooms at HNH received 20 new books for their classroom libraries through the AKFLP.

 Adrienne Kirby ’81 Special Book Collection at the Fairfield University Library

 Catherine Findorak, Collection Strategies Librarian at Fairfield University, helped establish the Adrienne Kirby ’81 Special Book Collection.
-The collection now includes copies of all 185 titles donated by the AKFLP to Hall Neighborhood House since Fall 2022.
+The collection now includes copies of all 185 titles donated by the AKFLP to Hall Neighborhood House since Fall 2022, over 250 books to date.
 Students in PSYC 2150 use this collection during a dedicated book lab held in the University library classroom, and courses in the School of Education and Human Development also integrate the collection into their coursework.

 The Beardsley Zoo STEM Days

-The Beardsley Zoo partnered with Hall Neighborhood House for four days of STEM programming across all ten preschool sections.
-Each classroom enjoyed a 30-minute session with the Zoo’s Mobile Zoo Program, where children had the opportunity to meet and observe a variety of animals up close.
-Every child brought home a book provided by the AKFLP to continue their learning at home.
-The Science Institute at Fairfield University further supported the initiative by covering the cost of the Zoomobile.
+The Beardsley Zoo partners with Hall Neighborhood House for four days of STEM programming across all ten preschool sections every spring.
+Each classroom enjoys a 30-minute session with the Zoo’s Mobile Zoo Program, where children have the opportunity to meet and observe a variety of animals up close.
+Every child brings home a book provided by the AKFLP to continue their learning at home.
+The Science Institute at Fairfield University also supports the initiative by covering the cost of the Zoomobile.

 Latest AKFLP News